Edward Bayntun: Career at court

 Edward was a soldier and a courtier, and would be a favourite of Henry VIII, as well as a champion of religious reform.
-Though it is uncertain as to whether or not Catherine of Aragon had a vice-chamberlain, the two were said to be friends, and Edward was said to have visited her house often.
+Though it is uncertain as to whether or not Katherine of Aragon had a vice-chamberlain, the two were said to be friends, and Edward was said to have visited her house often.
 She had the archway to Bromham House reconstructed as a gift to Sir Edward.
 "It bears the royal arms of the Tudors beneath the oriel window in the upper storey, and in the spandrels of the arch forming the gateway, those of Sir Edward Bayntun, the original builder and his first wife Elizabeth Sulliard, the daughter of Sir John Sulliard, Lord Chief Justice of the Common Pleas.
 Today this landmark is known to locals as Spye Arch."

-The King granted Sir Edward large tracts of lands, making him one of the largest landowners in Wiltshire.
-Among these were many stewardships including the stewardship of Salisbury for which Cardinal Wolsey recommended him.
+The King granted Sir Edward large tracts of land, making him one of the largest landowners in Wiltshire.
+Among these were many stewardships, including the stewardship of Salisbury for which Cardinal Wolsey recommended him.

+In 1522, he was named Sheriff of Wiltshire and knighted.
 He was Member of Parliament for Wiltshire in 1529, and again in 1539; and in 1542 for Wilton.

+In 1532, he was named Justice of the Peace for Wiltshire.
 In 1533, he became vice-chamberlain to Queen Anne Boleyn.
 He retained the position of vice-chamberlain to Henry VIII's queens for the rest of his life.
-In June 1535, the King and Queen went on progress through Gloucestershire and Wiltshire and visited houses of nobles engaged in religious reform.
-They visited Bromham House from 27 August to 3 September.
+In June 1535, the King and Queen went on progress through Gloucestershire and Wiltshire and visited houses of nobles engaged in religious reform; they visited Bromham House from 27 August to 3 September.

 When Queen Anne's downfall began, Sir Edward was trusted with obtaining confessions from the men accused of having relations with her, one of them being Mark Smeaton.
-Edward stated, "Only the wretched Mark Smeaton would confess against the Queen, although I have no doubt the others were as fully culpable as ever was he.
+Edward stated "Only the wretched Mark Smeaton would confess against the Queen, although I have no doubt the others were as fully culpable as ever was he.
 It would in my foolish conceit, much touch the King's honour if it should no further appear".
 In a letter to Thomas Cromwell in 1536, the Princess Mary recommended that Sir Edward's aunt be rewarded for her service to the King.